bcode2/bids-website-with-symfony-and-react/README.md

-# eactivos-interview-code-test
+# interview-code-test
-Required project for EACTIVOS company as software developer
+Required project  for a software developer position

-This project is part of the eactivos selection process as fullstack developer 2020
+This project is part of the selection process as fullstack developer 2020
 * TECHNOLOGIES
  * SYMFONY 4.4;
  * DOCKER-COMPOSE